Diversity Fellows Program

 Diversity Fellow Job Description

-The Graduate School Diversity Fellow (DF) is a part-time, graduate student staff member of the Graduate School whose goal is to build an inclusive community amongst graduate students and act as a resource to underrepresented graduate and perspective graduate students.
+The Graduate School Diversity Fellow (DF) is a part-time, graduate student member of the Graduate School whose goal is to build an inclusive community amongst graduate students and act as a resource to current underrepresented graduate and prospective graduate students.
 The DF reports directly to the Associate Dean for Access, Diversity and Inclusion and works collaboratively with the Diversity and Inclusion Coordinator and other members of the Diversity and Inclusion team.

 Community Building/ Event Planning/ Programming: